 How to Pack for Machu Picchu and Peru

 Keep in mind: your hostel or hotel in Cusco can hold luggage for you that you do not want to take on your Machu Picchu trek.
-For that hike, only take with you what you absolutely need for those few days.
+For that hike, only take what you need for those few days.

 Assuming you’re going on a trip for 2-weeks or less.

-Here’s the trick for packing for Peru – if you are traveling all over the country, you will face all different climates.
+Here’s the trick for packing for Peru – if you travel all over the country, you will face all different climates.
 Pack for sweaty jungle hikes, cool city nights, and comfortable travel clothes.